On this page

 - Understand how to optimise your website

 Planning will help you create a website for your business that meets your needs and the needs of your customers.

-- put a digital strategy in place to ensure your website aligns with your business goals
+- put a digital strategy in place to make sure your website aligns with your business goals

 - utilise your business and marketing plans, particularly when budgeting

-- set a firm budget and allow for contingencies (minimum $1,000)
+- set a firm budget and allow for contingencies – a minimum of $1000

 - choose a great top-level domain name and try to get the .com and .com.au.

 2. Choose the build